Financial Independence, Retire Early (FIRE) Movement | What is it & how to achieve it

 What is the FIRE formula in finance?

-The FIRE formula in finance typically involves saving and investing enough money to generate a passive income that covers one’s living expenses indefinitely.
+The FIRE formula in finance typically involves saving and investing enough money to generate a passive income that indefinitely covers one’s living expenses.
 This often means saving 25 times your annual expenses, based on the 4% rule.

 What is the 4% rule FIRE?

-The 4% rule in FIRE recommends withdrawing 4% of your retirement savings every year without running out of money.
+The 4% rule in FIRE recommends withdrawing 4% of your retirement savings yearly without running out of money.
 This rule is based on the idea that a diversified investment portfolio can sustain this withdrawal rate over a long retirement period.

 What is FIRE in banking?